Best Artificial Intelligence Books to Read in 2025

 The play is a short read, but echoes many of the fears of latter-day AI critics, in words written a century ago.

-Robots vs. Fairies Edited By Dominik Parisien and Navah Wolfe
+Robots vs. Fairies Edited by Dominik Parisien and Navah Wolfe

 If you like Love, Death + Robots, you might find this anthology of short stories, by some of the most respected writers in the fantasy and sci fi genre, to be right up your alley.
 The stories roughly divide into “fairy” stories and “robot” stories, with some crossover, befitting the fact that robot AI technology seems magical in its own right.
 And befitting its place on the cusp of technology, the robot stories provide poignant meditations on what it means to be a “person,” what it means to “feel.”